-HIV-2 Viral load by real time PCR Plasma50+ booked in last 3 days
+HIV 2 Viral Load Test50+ booked in last 3 days

 The HIV-2 Real-Time PCR assays are used to detect and quantify HIV-2 RNA copies isolated from a human plasma sample.
 HIV-2 Viral load by real-time PCR Plasma test can estimate the number of viral particles per unit of blood indicating the magnitude of infection and can help to assess the efficacy of treatment regimen.